Yonle/nwjs-hooks/README.md

 require("fs").readdirSync("Languages");
 ```

-while normal HTML5 resources may be loaded by Chromium:
+while normal HTML5 resources may be requested through Chromium:

 ```js
 image.src = "img/pictures/Embers.png";
 ```

-These two operations are handled by different layers.
+These operations do not use the same resource path.

 On a case-sensitive filesystem: